Coaches should develop in their players respect for the judgement of all officials

 The Association does not tolerate discrimination explicit or covert towards anyone involved in competition; neither does it countenance vilification of players, officials, parents or spectators and will act decisively in any instance where such unacceptable behaviour occurs.
 Further, the Association reserves the right to impose sanctions on any school, their players, spectators or officials where a proven incident of discrimination or vilification is not addressed adequately.

-1.2 It is imperative for coaches to be clear on the standards associated with amateur sporting ideals.
+1.2 It is imperative for coaches to be clear on the standards and behaviours associated with amateur sporting ideals.
 Coaches must always be ready to combat those views widely expressed in the media that run counter to the spirit of the amateur ethic.

 1.3 Coaches should recognize that games are for enjoyment, and satisfaction comes from doing one’s best for the team.

-1.5 The home coach should welcome the visiting coach, and encourage the Captain of the team to seek out the visiting Captain.
+1.5 The home coach should welcome the visiting coach and encourage the Captain of the team to seek out the visiting Captain.

 1.6 Coaches should be reasonable in their expectations of the players and in their demands on the players’ time and energy.
 They should be sensitive to the age, skill and physical maturity of their players.